Stem cell lineage survival as a noisy competition for niche access: Dynamics of tissue renewal and development

 \section{Dynamics of tissue renewal and development}

 To develop the model, we first consider the simplest situation of a one-dimensional column of cells, with a rigid boundary condition at the base (mimicking, for instance, the bottom of the crypt), so that each cell division produces a pushing force upwards transmitted to the cells above (or in the case of growing mammary gland or kidney, driving ductal elongation).
 This model is motivated by its simplicity, as it is able to qualitatively derive the essential traits of the complex dynamics studied here.
-As we shall see, further refinements, aimed at making predictions for real systems, consider much more realistic geometries.
+As we shall see, further refinements, aimed at making predictions for real systems, consider more realistic geometries.
 From this simple dynamics, we define the number of functional stem cells as the typical number of cells that have a non-negligible probability to produce long-term progenies (without "losing" the competition against other cells).
 If the dynamics was fully devoid of noise (a simple conveyor belt) and all cell divisions were symmetric, then one of the bottom-most cells would always win the competition.
-Thus, there would be a single row of functional stem cells, which is the limiting case of described in Ref. \cite{Lopez-Garcia:2010} of symmetric and stochastic 1D competition along a ring of equipotent cells.
-However, as mentioned above, an extensive amount of noise in cellular movements and rearrangement is observed, to different levels, in multiple settings via live-imaging, for instance in the mammary gland \cite{Scheele:2017}, kidney morphogenesis \cite{Riccio:2016, Packard:2013}, or intestinal crypts \cite{Ritsma:2014}.
-Intuitively, such rearrangements are expected to increase the number of "functional" stem cells, as re-arrangements allow cells away from the niche to relocate in favourable positions, and would thus provide a biophysical mechanism for setting the number of stem cells assumed in models such as Ref. \cite{Lopez-Garcia:2010}.
+In the case of a 1-dimensional array of cells, this problem is trivial.
+If one considers a cylindric geometry, there would be a single row of functional stem cells, which is the limiting case of the model described in Ref. \cite{Lopez-Garcia:2010} of symmetric and stochastic 1-dimensional, neutral competition along a ring of equipotent cells.
+However, live-imaging studies shows that, in multiple settings including mammary gland \cite{Scheele:2017}, kidney morphogenesis \cite{Riccio:2016, Packard:2013} and intestinal crypts \cite{Ritsma:2014}, there is widespread rearrangement of cells through stochastic cell movements.
+Intuitively, such rearrangements are expected to increase the number of "functional" stem cells, as re-arrangements allow cells away from the niche to relocate to favourable positions, and would thus provide a biophysical mechanism for setting the number of stem cells assumed in models such such as that developed in Ref. \cite{Lopez-Garcia:2010}.